-a.
-There is an overall grade level scale at the top of the form, and a horizontal bar calibrated from 1 to 100, to assist the judge in arriving at the final overall score.

-b.
-The qualitative scoring guides serve as a reminder of the distinguishing characteristics of the A, B, C and D levels as described above.

-c.
-The main body of the sheet is left open and unformatted, allowing the judge to adopt his own preferred note taking style and to record data for evaluation counseling.
+- a.
+There is an overall grade-level scale at the top of the form, and a horizontal bar calibrated from 1 to 100 to assist the judge in arriving at the final overall score. - b.
+The qualitative scoring guides serve as a reminder of the distinguishing characteristics of the A, B, C, and D levels as described above. - c.
+The main body of the sheet is left open and unformatted, allowing the judge to adopt the judge's own preferred note-taking style and to record data for evaluation counseling.
 The suggested approach is to proceed down the page chronologically as the song unfolds.
-A description of the various performance events, lyric line references, emotions, moods, audience impacts and net effects become useful aids in determining the score and relating the progress of these factors throughout the course of the song.

-d.
-The list of key concepts and performance elements on the left margin helps the judge focus upon vocal and visual attributes of the performance that make positive or negative contributions to the overall effect achieved.

-e.
-Other spaces are provided that relate to Entrance - Intro, Attire and Break - Acceptance - Exit.
-Spaces are provided to make reference to Strengths and Suggestions, Reason for any penalty or forfeiture of score and amount thereof (if applicable) and the judge's score for the performance.

-3. The final score is first written in the box on the scoring form (CJ-27) and then copied onto the judging form (CJ-24) in the box in the lower right corner.
+A description of the various performance events, lyric-line references, emotions, moods, audience impacts, and net effects become useful aids in determining the score and relating the progress of these factors throughout the course of the song. - d.
+The list of key concepts and performance elements on the left margin helps the judge focus upon vocal and visual attributes of the performance that make positive or negative contributions to the overall effect achieved. - e.
+Other spaces are provided that relate to Entrance Intro, Attire, and Break Acceptance Exit.
+Spaces are provided to make reference to strengths and suggestions, reason for any penalty or forfeiture of score and amount thereof (if applicable), and the judge's score for the performance. - 3.
+The final score is first written in the box on the scoring form (CJ-27) and then copied onto the judging form (CJ-24) in the box in the lower right corner.

-H. Differences between Quartets and Choruses
+H. Differences Between Quartet and Chorus